By Daniella Dautrich

 - Choose vivid, exciting words instead of dull, vague words.

-Now, instead of criticizing your children’s writing as “too vague” or “too short,” you can instruct, guide, and correct with confidence.
-As you and your children practice communicating specific ideas, requests, and concerns, the habit of sharing clear expectations might just overflow into the rest of your home life as well.
+Now, instead of marking your children’s writing as “too vague” or “too short,” you can instruct, guide, and correct with greater confidence.
+As you and your children practice communicating specific ideas, requests, and concerns, the clear expectations might just overflow into the rest of your home life as well.

 Daniella Dautrich is a WriteShop alumna and a graduate of Hillsdale College.
 She and her husband fill their home with books on writing, literature, and computer science.
 Daniella blogs at www.waterlilywriter.com.